-School staff are informed and reminded about the medical policy through staff training.
-Scheduled medical conditions and medication training for staff delivered by the school nurse or external health professionals ensures that staff are competent and confident in their ability to support pupils with medical needs.
+Scheduled medical conditions and medication training for staff delivered by the School Nurse and/or Welfare Officer or external health professionals ensures staff are competent and confident in their ability to support pupils with medical needs.

 14. Information on First Aid Arrangements